 Appointment of Examiners

-The Degree Committee will then set in motion the process of appointment by asking your Head of Department to make nominations; he or she may consult your supervisor at this point.
+The Degree Committee will then set in motion the process of appointment by asking your Head of Department to make nominations in consultation with your supervisor.

 This is particularly important for students expecting to submit their thesis during the long vacation.
 A thesis submitted after the last Degree Committee meeting in Easter term (mid-July) will remain on a shelf in the Degree Committee Office until November if examiners have not been appointed!